Look-Its-Sky/ccxt_trader/README.md

-<h2>A Trading Framework For Algorithmic Trading on dYdX</h2>
+<h2>A Trading Framework For Algorithmic Trading using CCXT</h2>

 <p>
-<b>NOTE: This project is in baby stages and I'm not sure if it'll stay open source</b>
+<b>NOTE: This project is in baby stages</b>
+An algorithmic trading framework aimed at allowing users to algo-trade Crypto futures wherever in the world.

 Supports Trading Over VPN with Gluetun

-Use
+<br>TIP:</br>
-<code>docker run --rm -v /yourpath:/gluetun qmcgaw/gluetun update -enduser -providers yourprovider</code>
+If gluetun starts unhealthy use <code>docker run --rm -v /yourpath:/gluetun qmcgaw/gluetun update -enduser -providers yourprovider</code>
-If gluetun starts unhealthy
 </p>